Legislation Tracker

 Status: in progress

-Requires pharmacy benefit managers (PBMs) to be licensed and prohibits them from engaging in spread pricing (i.e., charging a health plan more for a drug than it pays a pharmacy), negotiating exclusive deals with drug, device, and other manufacturers, and steering patients to affiliated pharmacies rather than the in-network pharmacy that suits their needs
+Requires pharmacy benefit managers (PBMs) to be licensed and prohibits them from engaging in spread pricing (i.e., charging a health plan more for a drug than it pays a pharmacy), negotiating exclusive deals with drug, device, and other manufacturers, and steering patients to an affiliated pharmacy rather than the latter’s preferred in-network pharmacy

 Sexual and Reproductive Health